 If a conflict of interest cannot be avoided despite the previously mentioned action, the Customer is clearly and in an indelible manner informed in detail of the nature and reasons of the conflict of interest prior to carrying out the transaction.
 The Customer will independently consider whether he/she would like the transaction to be completed, despite the said conflict of interest.

 Innovestor’s board of directors shall regularly review the content and validity of the operating principles regarding the management of conflicts of interest.

-A share is a financial istrument issued by a limited liability company which produces for its holder a right to the capital of the company.
+A share is a financial instrument issued by a limited liability company which produces for its holder a right to the capital of the company.
 The possible proceeds of a share investment consist of dividends and increase of the share value.
-The share value is based on from time to time prevailing view on the value of the company which has issued the share.
+The share value is based on from time-to-time prevailing view on the value of the company which has issued the share.
 A share may be subject to public trading on a stock exchange or on an alternative marketplace.
 A share can also be unlisted.

 From a shareholder’s point of view a share investment always involves financial risk.
 Share investments are associated with the risk of losing the invested capital completely if the Target Company would go bankrupt (counterparty risk).

 In the following the most common risks associated with the share value are described.
 The presented risks are not in order of priority or the probability of their realization.
 In addition, the description of associated risks is not exhaustive.

 The value of the share of a Target Company may fluctuate considerably during the investment period.
 If the value of the share does not develop as expected, return of the investment may remain small or be zero.
 The share’s value at a given date does not necessarily reflect the share return’s actual or future development.
 One cannot make trustworthy assumptions of future returns based on return history.

 Risk of losing the capital invested in whole or partially

 Various risk factors and conditions may result in the financial instrument’s market price declining.
 Thus, investing in shares is linked to the risk of losing part or all of the capital invested.